-Since our inception, we have incurred significant losses and negative cash flows from operations.
-We have an accumulated deficit of \$401.4 million through December 31, 2021.
-We expect to incur substantial additional losses in the future as we conduct and expand our research and development activities.
-We believe that our existing cash, cash equivalents and marketable securities will be sufficient to enable us to fund our projected operations through at least the next twelve (12) months from the date of this Annual Report on Form 10-K. We have based our projections of operating capital requirements on assumptions that may prove to be incorrect and we may use all our available capital resources sooner than we expect.
+We have based our projections of operating capital requirements on assumptions that may prove to be incorrect and we may use all our available capital resources sooner than we expect.
 Because of the numerous risks and uncertainties associated with research, development and commercialization of product candidates, we are unable to estimate the exact amount of our operating capital requirements.
 Our future capital requirements depend on many factors, including:

-- the scope, progress, results and costs of developing our product candidates, and of conducting preclinical studies and clinical trials, including our clinical trials for GRANITE, SLATE and CORAL; - potential delays in our ongoing clinical trials as a result of the COVID-19 pandemic; - the timing of, and the costs involved in, obtaining regulatory approvals for our oncology and infectious disease immunotherapy product candidates; in particular, any costs incurred in connection with any future regulatory requirements that may be imposed by the FDA or foreign regulatory bodies; - the number and characteristics of any additional product candidates we develop or acquire; - the timing and amount of any milestone, royalty or other payments we are required to make pursuant to any current or future collaboration or license agreements; - the cost of manufacturing our product candidates we successfully commercialize, including the cost of scaling up our internal manufacturing operations; - the cost of building a sales force in anticipation of product commercialization; - the cost of commercialization activities, including building a commercial infrastructure, marketing, sales and distribution costs; - our ability to maintain existing, and establish new, strategic collaborations, licensing or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty or other payments due under any such agreement; - any product liability or other lawsuits related to our products; - the costs to attract, hire and retain skilled personnel; - the costs associated with being a public company; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our intellectual property portfolio; and - the timing, receipt and amount of sales of any future approved products, if any.
+- the scope, progress, results and costs of developing our product candidates, and of conducting preclinical studies and clinical trials, including our clinical trials for GRANITE, SLATE and CORAL; - the timing of, and the costs involved in, obtaining regulatory approvals for our oncology and infectious disease immunotherapy product candidates; in particular, any costs incurred in connection with any future regulatory requirements that may be imposed by the FDA or foreign regulatory bodies; - the number and characteristics of any additional product candidates we develop or acquire; - the timing and amount of any milestone, royalty or other payments we are required to make pursuant to any current or future collaboration or license agreements; - the cost of manufacturing our product candidates we successfully commercialize, including the cost of scaling up our internal manufacturing operations; - the cost of building a sales force in anticipation of product commercialization; - the cost of commercialization activities, including building a commercial infrastructure, marketing, sales and distribution costs; - our ability to maintain existing, and establish new, strategic collaborations, licensing or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty or other payments due under any such agreement; - any product liability or other lawsuits related to our products; - the costs to attract, hire and retain skilled personnel; - the costs associated with being a public company; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our intellectual property portfolio; and - the timing, receipt and amount of sales of any future approved products, if any.